-After this close examination, it seems opportune to give some indications of current researches.
-Understood as card games, some dictionaries report the etymology of Tarot as uncertain or unknown.
+Understood as card games, some dictionaries have given the etymology of Tarot as uncertain or unknown.
 Other offer different attempts at etymological derivation, some of them really funny, other more or less probable.
 Among the first: Taro(t) as an anagram of the Latin Rota; as a fusion of improbable Egyptian words meaning “road” and “king”, therefore “king’s road”.

 Once we tended to believe that the term Tarocco/Tarocchi had its origin from the kind of decoration on the cards themselves, called Tara, from Vulgar Latin Taràre, a variant of the classical verb Térĕre, which is to say full of points.
 The workmanship in relief and in points on the early cards (and then on their backs) recall the similar-sounding Sicilian word for the knotty peel of the orange.
 In the Dizionario etimologico della lingua italiana (Etymological Dictionary of the Italian language) by Ottorino Pianigiani (Florence, 1907), at the entryTarot is written: “Fr.
 Tarot (from which Taroté, full of marks in tarot style); Ger. taroke: ancient Italian game of cards…Usually tarot cards are finely painted, illuminated on a golden background, sprinkled with points that form gracious arabesques, and surrounded by a silver background, in which points represent a gigantic ribbon turning as a spiral.
 With no doubt this Tàra, or print or impression made with small points aligned in an orderly way (low Latin taràre, to pierce, similar to classic Latin tèrere: to beat), must have given its name to tarot, whose modern cards recall their ancient origin, when they have their back covered with arabesques or black or coloured points.
 (Someone notes that the French tarot indicated also dice, with a number of black holes on each side; the name could have been passed to the game of cards itself.
 Derivation.
 Taroccàre).